foldda/charian/README.md

 ## Inside the API

-The Charian API is available separately in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) languages in this repo.
+The Charian API contains only two defined types: class Rda and interface IRda.
+It is available separately in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) in this repo.
 These language implementations are clones to each other sharing the same design and have a near-identical structure and naming convention.
-The simple API contains only two defined types, class Rda and interface IRda, which are explained below using C# syntax.
+We chose to use C# syntax to explain the API below.

 **Class Rda**